magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-24548-->

-*  The totals retrieved by the `PUT /V1/guest-carts/:cartId/collect-totals` request are now updated by the correct `shippingMethod.` [GitHub-18508](https://github.com/magento/magento2/issues/18508)
+*  The totals retrieved by the `PUT /V1/guest-carts/:cartId/collect-totals` request are now updated by the correct `shippingMethod`.
+[GitHub-18508](https://github.com/magento/magento2/issues/18508)

 <!--- MC-42399-->